mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 ## Executive Summary

 ### Overview
-Since its debut in 2019, Zyra has recorded consistent sales growth, increasing from $53K in total sales in 2019 to $1,286,122 in 2023.
+Since its debut in 2019, Zyra has recorded increasing in total sales from $53K in 2019 to $1,286,122 in 2023.
 This growth was primarily driven by a year-on-year average order volume increase of 129%, while maintaining a stable average order value (AOV) of $86.
-The top-performing product categories, Bottoms and Tops, contributed 46% of Zyra’s total sales revenue.
+The top-performing product categories, Bottoms and Tops, contributed 46% of Zyra’s total sales revenue with both category recorded a total of $1.14 M of total sales.
 Between 2019 and 2023, Zyra attracted 25,812 customers who make purchase its products.

 ## Inside Deep Dive

 ### Sales Trends
-* Since its debuting in e-commerce in 2019, Zyra have recorded a total sales and order volume growth at 250% amd 249%, respectively withins its first year of operation, which was likely fueled by pandemic.
-* The consistent growth continued in 2021 with 92% sales growth and 91% order growth, followed by 2022 with 75% sales growth and 74% order growth, respectively.
+* Total sales and total orders
+  * Zyra's show steady growth from 2019 to 2022 with an average monthly sales growth rate of 13% and an average montly orders growth rate of 14%.
+  * Zyra's sales have shows a consistent spike at Q4 of each year which likely allign with company's end-of-year promotional campaign.
-* In 2023, sales and order volume showed strong acceleration starting at $91,229 and 1054 orders in may and peaking at $197,131 and 2,267 orders in decembers.
+  * In 2023, Zyra's sales and order volume jump significalty from may at
   * The Average Order Value (AOV) fluctuated between $60 and $100 throughout the year, with a noticeable increase in Q4, suggesting that customers tend to place higher-value orders during the year-end period

+## Product Performance
+*